 Here are some other reasons a person with MS might have strange sensations or pain:

 - injection site reaction or side effects of medication, including disease-modifying drugs

 - bladder infection

-And of course, your symptoms could be completely unrelated to MS. It could be due to injury or another underlying condition.
+Of course, your symptoms could be completely unrelated to MS. They could be due to injury or another underlying condition.